open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/gatekeeper/README.md

 oc apply -f https://raw.githubusercontent.com/stolostron/policy-collection/main/stable/CM-Configuration-Management/policy-gatekeeper-operator-downstream.yaml
 ```

-Ensure that the Policies are applied to the Hub-Cluster, you might review the labels like `environment=dev`
+Ensure that the Policies are applied to the Hub-Cluster, you might review the `PlacementRule` labels
+like `environment=dev`.

 The Policies should look like this in the UI.

 ![Policies](images/policies-installed.png)

-Now you can create the Applications in the RHACM-UI where the Application corresponds to the path under `policy-sets/community/gatekeeper`
+Now you can create the Gatekeeper Policy Applications in the RHACM-UI where the Application corresponds to the path under `policy-generator/policy-sets/community/gatekeeper`.
+**NOTE** Policy applications must always be deployed only to the RHACM hub managed cluster named `local-cluster`.
+Policy applications contain an additional placement resource that must be modified to control where the policies are distributed.

 ![Subscriptions](images/subscription.png)